cheungpat/logrus_mate/README.md

 `run_env`: this filed is the key of run env, it will get actual value from environment by this key.

-> The json config file will be compile with package of `gogap/env_json` while you use func `logrus_mate.LoadLogrusMateConfig`, please forward to the project of [env_json](https://github.com/gogap/env_json) to known more details.

 #### Hooks
 | Hook  | Options |
 | ----- | ----------- |